freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 ## 6. Report Results

-Please report the results of your testing.
+Publish your findings.
 Did the bridge work?
 How was the speed?
+Did you have any problems?
+Do you have any other suggestions or comments?

+* You can add a comment on the Tor Blog https://blog.torproject.org/tors-new-anti-censorship-team-defending-open-internet
+* You can post on the subreddit for Tor https://www.reddit.com/r/TOR/

 ## 7. Bibliography